RxnRover/plugin_sqsnobfit/README.md

 ## Plugin Scripts

-Scripts used by the plugin are located in the `sqsnobfit_remote_optimizer/config` subdirectory.
+Scripts used by the plugin are located in the `sqsnobfit_remote_optimizer/scripts` subdirectory.
 When creating a new script, ensure that it activates the `venv`, runs `src/main.py` with the correct config file as a command line argument, and deactivates the `venv` when complete.
+An example start script file should be present in the scripts directory.